angus-mackenzie/TOA/TOA8.md

     * Top-down does not solve unnecessary subproblems
 * Combine both - use memory function
 * Fill table with nulls to indicate value not calculated and then proceed top down

+## Top Down v Button Up
+* Top-down approach: This is the direct fall-out of the recursive formulation of any problem.
+If the solution to any problem can be formulated recursively using the solution to its sub-problems, and if its sub-problems are overlapping, then one can easily memoize or store the solutions to the sub-problems in a table.
+Whenever we attempt to solve a new sub-problem, we first check the table to see if it is already solved.
+If a solution has been recorded, we can use it directly, otherwise we solve the sub-problem and add its solution to the table.
+* Bottom-up approach: Once we formulate the solution to a problem recursively as in terms of its sub-problems, we can try reformulating the problem in a bottom-up fashion: try solving the sub-problems first and use their solutions to build-on and arrive at solutions to bigger sub-problems.
+This is also usually done in a tabular form by iteratively generating solutions to bigger and bigger sub-problems by using the solutions to small sub-problems.
+For example, if we already know the values of F41 and F40, we can directly calculate the value of F42.
 ## Summary
 * Dynamic Programing is typically applied to a recurrence relation
 * Break a problem down into smaller, more easily solved subproblems.
 To avoid solving these subproblems several times, their results are computed and recorded in a table